maxgrok/maxgrok.github.io/src/pages/articles/2020-02-23---One-Hundred-And-Fifteenth-Post/index.md

 There were tons of great tracks: impact track, bounties track, and open track.
 I decided to go rogue on the conference.
 By doing this, I met people I wouldn't have otherwise met and was able to sample a bit of each track.
 It was my first big ETH event and I'm pretty introverted, but was determined to get out of my shell.

 So, I did a lot off the beat track like come up with a new venture idea with Alex from OpenSea and meet my co-founder, Sam.
 I met members of MetaCartel for the first time.
 I met a lot of established folks in the industry who welcomed me warmly.
-I met kind people from Venezuala, New Zealand, etc.
+I met kind people from Venezuala, New Zealand, etc.  I can't say I would have met any of these people if not for ETH Denver bringing us all together in one spot.

 I didn't know what to expect when I arrived.
 I knew it would be a large conference, but I didn't realize it would be gamified.
 I didn't know that 1k+ developers would be inhabiting the 5 floors of the Sports Center on Broadway in Denver to hack on the future of ETH.